dhrumilp12/Mental-Health-Companion/README.md

-# Mental Health Companion
+# Earlent - A Mental Health Platform
+`Dhrumil Patel - Full Stack Developer`
+`Anthony Santana - Software Engineer in AI/ML`
  This app would provide mental health support through conversational AI, offering personalized advice, mood tracking, and mental health resources based on user input and interaction history.

-## Created with ❤️ by Dhrumil and Anthony
+ Chat with Aria, a virtual mental health companion.
+Aria will give useful tips and resources to help you in your mental health journey.